-WhatsApp Business Platform is already known to be an excellent tool for customer communication, with its global reach and enticing features, but did you know it's also possible to send One Time Passwords?
+WhatsApp is currently one of the most popular social apps.
+It's considered a titan among messaging channels, with two billion people across the world using WhatsApp on a monthly basis, sending about 100 billion messages each day!
+WhatsApp Business Platform is already known to be a great tool for customer communication, with its global reach and enticing features, but did you know it's also possible to send One Time Passwords?

 One Time Passwords (OTP) via WhatsApp

-Hence, businesses are looking for new ways to send these OTPs to their customers with as low a risk as possible.
-And that's where the WhatsApp Business Platform comes in.
+Hence, businesses are looking for new ways to send these OTPs to their customers, with as low risk as possible.
+And that's where WhatsApp Business Platform comes in handy!

 Benefits of WhatsApp Business OTP

-Some key benefits of One Time Passwords via the WhatsApp Business Platform:
+Some key benefits of One Time Passwords via WhatsApp Business Platform:

-Reach: WhatsApp is immensely popular, and utilising the favourite messaging channel of your customers will increase the experience with your business.
+Reach: WhatsApp is immensely popular, and utilizing the favorite messaging channel of your customers will increase the experience with your business.
 Your customers are already familiar with WhatsApp.
-Now they can use the app they already use for communication for OTPs.
+Now they can use the app they are already using for communication for OTPs.

 Communication: Customers can easily communicate and ask questions over WhatsApp if they encounter any issues in the authentication process.

-Security: WhatsApp OTPs are end-to-end encrypted, making them more difficult to intercept or misuse than traditional channels.
+Security: WhatsApp OTPs are end-to-end encrypted, making them more difficult to intercept or misuse compared to traditional channels.

 How to Start Sending OTP via WhatsApp

-To send OTPs, you need to use an authentication template with a One Time Password button (OTP) to deliver the password or code.
-You can use a pre-existing authentication message template or create your own and submit it for approval.
+To start sending OTPs, you need to use an authentication template with a One Time Password button (OTP) to deliver the password or code.
+You can use a pre-existing authentication message template, or create your own and submit it for approval.
 OTP templates have some requirements they need to meet, as explained below.

 Authentication Templates with OTP Buttons

-Authentication message templates with OTP buttons generally look as follows:
+Authentication message templates with OTP buttons generally look as followed:

 Preset authentication message template fixed text: